tweag/genealogos/README.md

 # Genealogos
-The Genealogos project is a tool that takes output from Nix evaluation tools and produces SBOM files.
-Currently, it takes input from [nixtract][nixtract] and produces json output compliant with the [CycloneDX][cyclonedx] 1.5 specification.
+The Genealogos project is a tool that takes output from Nix evaluation tools and produces BOM files.
+Currently, it takes input from [nixtract][nixtract] and produces json output compliant with the [CycloneDX][cyclonedx] 1.3 or 1.4 specification.<!-- TODO: 1.5 -->
 Output from Genealogos can be used by various other tools to perform further analysis.

-Any tool that takes JSON in the CycloneDX format should accept Genealogos' output.
+Note Nix is mainly just suitable for Software, and so the BOM output by Genealogos is nearly always an SBOM.
+However, for consistency, we will refer to the output as a BOM.

 The project is still very early stages, so the output may as of yet be of little use.

 ## Using Genealogos
 ### Analyzing a local flake